 Key to Kortylewski’s plan is a way to shut down STAT3’s cancer-promoting properties while turbocharging immune cells.
 Human clinical trials could begin as early as 2017.

 Researchers have also applied new thinking to traditional hormone therapy.
 For decades, doctors have known about the link between prostate cancer and the testosterone-powered androgen receptor, which triggers cancer cell growth.
 Drugs that attack the receptor by suppressing testosterone levels eventually lose their effectiveness because cancer cells adapt to keep growing without testosterone.

-Jones and assistant professor Sumanta Pal, M.D., are also moving forward with perfecting the “liquid biopsy” capable of detecting tumor cells in the bloodstream, a much less invasive procedure compared to extraction biopsy of tumor tissue.
+Jones and assistant clinical professor Sumanta Pal, M.D., are also moving forward with perfecting the “liquid biopsy” capable of detecting tumor cells in the bloodstream, a much less invasive procedure compared to extraction biopsy of tumor tissue.

 “We now have the technology to pull from blood some of the same information we would get form cancer tissue,” said Jones.